anhduc130/sleep-social-api/README.md

 ### Architecture Design
 The serverless backend is written in JavaScript and deployed to MS Azure Function App.
 The API is triggered when there's a new request which will be filtered out based on the http request type and the header value.

-Google Firebase is used to do CRUD operations and store data which is RESTful, NoSQL & completely FREE
+Google Firebase is used to do CRUD operations in real-time through its RESTful APIs.

-Twilio Messaging System is used to send text messages to the user's phone as a sleep time / wakeup time reminder.
+Twilio Messaging System is used to send text messages to the user's phone as a sleep / wakeup time reminder.

 ### Functionalities:
 - Signin / Signup